• Skip to primary navigation

 • 1 cup any kind of milk

-• 4 cups loosely packed pineapple (or peaches or mango)
+• 4 cups loosely packed frozen pineapple (or frozen peaches or frozen mango)

 Instructions

-• Blend for about 1 minute until creamy, then pour your smoothie into glasses!
-This will make 2 medium smoothies or 1 large smoothie (4 cups).
+• Blend for about 45 seconds to 1 minute until it's fully blended and creamy, then pour your smoothie into glasses!

 Notes

-***Chia seeds: If you don't have a high power blender and don't like the texture of these little seeds, consider grinding them in a coffee grinder into a powder before using.
+*Chia seeds: A high power blender will make these seeds unnoticeable, however, if you don't have a high power blender and don't like the texture of these little seeds, consider grinding them in a coffee grinder into a powder before using.

 Keyword High Protein, Smoothie